 National Humanities Center Announces Lineup for 2026 Being Human Festival (US)

-April 6, 2026
+April 17–May 3, 2026

-What do an interactive theater performance and craft workshop in Kansas, a public art and activism party in Washington DC, a hands-on exploration of New Orleans’ funeral traditions, and a literary canoe trip down the Mississippi River all have in common?
+What do an interactive theater performance and craft workshop in Kansas, a public art and activism party in Washington D.C., a hands-on exploration of New Orleans’ funeral traditions, and a literary canoe trip down the Mississippi River all have in common?
 They are just a few of the events in the exciting lineup for the National Humanities Center’s third annual Being Human Festival (US).

 Building on the successes of the previous two years, this year’s festival will include twenty-three events staged in locations across the country.
-These community-focused events, organized and presented by local artists, scholars, and educators, highlight the incredible breadth of the humanities while demonstrating the innumerable ways they add depth and meaning to our daily lives, help us understand ourselves and one another, and provide context for the complex world around us.
+These community-focused events, organized and presented by local artists, scholars, and educators, highlight the incredible breadth of the humanities and demonstrate the innumerable ways they add depth and meaning to our daily lives, help us understand ourselves and one another, and provide context for the complex world around us.

 “In this moment, it is essential to promote and preserve the humanities as a public good,” said Jacqueline Kellish, vice president for public engagement at the National Humanities Center.
 “Being Human allows us to share the intellectually rich work of humanities researchers and practitioners across the nation with public audiences in creative, immersive, and accessible ways.”

 “We are excited to partner with all of the community researchers and organizations involved in this year’s festival to present a range of events that explore the ways the humanities help us understand and appreciate the world around us,” said Blair LM Kelley, president and director of the National Humanities Center.
+“This year’s festival, which is organized around the theme of seeing and reading ‘between the lines,’ covers a fascinating variety of events and topics which encourage us to think about how meaning is made when we examine various types of boundaries and spaces—and others in between.”

 Events in this year’s Being Human Festival (US) were selected from a wide variety of proposals submitted to the National Humanities Center.
 Organizers of these events will receive grants, access to instructional sessions and workshops related to publicly engaged humanities work, and other forms of support from the Center.